Seniors Health Insurance

 A good value seniors policy will cover all the common health conditions that affect seniors.
 Some of these benefits won’t be covered under a standard policy for a younger individual.

-A typical seniors health insurance policy for Hospital Cover may include the following benefits:
+A typical seniors health insurance policy for Hospital Insurance may include the following benefits:

 • Hospital accommodation in a private or shared room of a public or private hospital